coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. exn:: @qualid not a defined object.
       :undocumented:

-   .. exn:: Universe instance should have length @natural.
+   .. exn:: Universe instance length is @natural but should be @natural.
       :undocumented:

    .. exn:: This object does not support universe names.